quick-escape

 To support the take-up of evidence, ANROWS offers a range of resources developed from research to support practitioners and policy-makers in delivering evidence-based interventions.

-National Community Attitudes towards Violence against Women Survey
+National Community Attitudes towards Violence against Women Survey (NCAS)

-The periodic National Community Attitudes towards Violence against Women Survey or NCAS is a population survey conducted every four years, and tells us how Australians understand violence against women, their attitudes towards it, what influences their attitudes, and if there has been a change over time.
+The NCAS tells us how people understand violence against women, their attitudes towards it, and if there has been a change over time.
+It also gauges attitudes to gender equality and people’s preparedness to intervene when witnessing abuse or disrespect towards women.

 Back to top